Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040-with-NuttX-RTOS.md

 ## Hand-on

 It's time to explore NuttX practically.
-In this session, four applications are available: usb nsh, gpio, user leds, and ws2812 driver.
+In this session, four applications are available: USB NSH, GPIO, User LEDs, and WS2812 driver.

 ### USBNSH